 - at least 14 days after termination of taking acid-suppressing drugs,

-A false negative result is also obtained with the patients who had
+A false-negative result is also obtained with the patients who had a

 The isotope of carbon 13C is non-radioactive due to an extremely long half-life period, unlike the previously used isotope 14C, which is radioactive.
 Serology (determining IgA and IgG antibodies) may be used only for primary diagnosis of Helicobacter pylori, however, it may not be used for determining the effectiveness of the applied therapy (in terms of eradication of the bacteria) because the antibodies remain in the body for at least a year after the destruction of the bacteria.

 The breath test for Helicobacter pylori is the only reliable test for the validation of

 THE BREATH TEST FOR HELICOBACTER PYLORI HAS A DIAGNOSTIC PRECISION WHICH IS IDENTICAL TO THE HISTOLOGY!